Skip to content ↓

 At Brayton Academy we aim to develop all our students to be inquisitive and thoughtful readers, skilled and influential writers, confident speakers and creative thinkers.
 All of our programmes of study are designed collaboratively to be academically challenging and intellectually stimulating.
 We have high aspirations for all of our students and aim to help them to develop a love of words and their power to enthral, move or entertain us, during their time with us.

 Units with challenging texts have been carefully designed to introduce our young pupils to difficult concepts and language.
-We read whole texts in Literature to prepare for GCSE study – this is sometimes supported by the use of extracts or graphic novel adaptations of set texts where required.
+We read whole texts in Literature to prepare for GCSE study – this is sometimes supported by use of extracts or graphic novel adaptations of set texts where required.

 One of the guiding principles of our curriculum model is knowledge – and connected to this – retention and memory.
 Though English is largely skills based we place huge emphasis on memory and knowledge.
 We provide students with knowledge organisers (especially in KS4) and test students on retention of information as a stepping stone to being able to be analytical with that information.